Suzanne Morse Moomaw

 The National Academies invited Moomaw to serve on the international expert committee on Urban Sustainability in 2014.
 She was a 2015 recipient of the All-University Teaching Award by the University of Virginia; in 2017, she received the Outstanding Faculty Award from the Virginia Chapter of the American Planning Association; and in 2021 Excellence in Teaching Abroad.
 Finally, she was inducted into the Raven Society in 2021 in recognition of her leadership, academic excellence, and service to the university.
 In 2024 she was elected president of the Academy for Community Engagement Scholarship.

-Nationally and internationally, she is advancing a new body of research on the role that design can play in an advanced manufacturing economy.
-Based on a preliminary research project, Design Driven Manufacturing, funded in 2013-14 by the Faculty Grants for the Arts in collaboration with Architecture faculty member, Jeana Ripple, this grant explored sustainable products and processes in the bamboo industry.
-The current phase of this work is a speculative study of the economic resiliency of Cuban sugar.
-This work, Bittersweet: Extant Sugar Towns and the New Cuba (University of Virginia Press, 2026) responds to one central research question: How can the design and planning disciplines influence the next iteration of manufacturing, production, and spatiality in post-industrial communities?
+Moomaw's research specialty is post-industrial communities particularly, communities that have depended on manufacturing, extraction, textiles, and agriculture as economic mainstays.
+Based on a preliminary research project, Design Driven Manufacturing, funded by the Faculty Grants for the Arts in collaboration in 2013-14 with Architecture faculty member, Jeana Ripple, this work explored sustainable products and processes in the bamboo industry.
+The current international phase of this work is a speculative study of the economic resiliency of Cuban sugar, particularly focused on Hershey, Cuba, and its relationship to United States's interests in the early twentieth century and is a book project in progress, Bittersweet: Extant Sugar Towns and the New Cuba (University of Virginia Press, 2026).
+It responds to one central research question: How can the design and planning disciplines influence the next iteration of manufacturing, production, and spatiality in post-industrial communities?